Moin Uddin Ahmed

 Moin Uddin Ahmed, known as 'Montu', was a physician and politician.
-He was elected a Member of Parliament from Undivided Rajshahi-1 in 1973 and from Chapai Nawabganj-1 in 1986.
-He was the organizer of the Liberation War of Bangladesh.
+He was elected a member of parliament from undivided Rajshahi-1 in 1973 and from Chapai Nawabganj-1 in 1986.
+He was an organizer of the Liberation War of Bangladesh.

 Early life

 Moin Uddin Ahmed was born on 1 November 1936 in Shibganj Upazila of Chapai Nawabganj District.
 His father is Kalim Uddin Ahmed and mother Begum Del Afroz.

 Career

 Moin Uddin Ahmed was a physician.
-He was the organizer of the Liberation War of Bangladesh.
+He was an organizer of the Liberation War of Bangladesh.
 He is the former president of Chapainawabganj district Awami League.
-He was elected to parliament from Undivided Rajshahi-1 a Bangladesh Awami League candidate in 1973 Bangladeshi general election.
-He was elected a member of parliament from Chapai Nawabganj-1 an Independent candidate in 1986 Bangladeshi general election.
+He was elected to parliament from undivided Rajshahi-1 a Bangladesh Awami League candidate in the 1973 Bangladeshi general election.
+He was elected a member of parliament from Chapai Nawabganj-1 as an independent candidate in the 1986 Bangladeshi general election.

 Death

 Moin Uddin Ahmed died on 2 September 2011.